JustonDavies/go_serverless_api/README.md

 Provision
 ===========
-To build out managed infrastructure for all supported supported endpoints: (NOTE: This will be rolled into a docker script later)
+To build out managed infrastructure for all supported endpoints: (NOTE: This will be rolled into a docker script later)

 ```
     $ terraform init
     $ terraform apply -var-file='configs/secrets/production.tfvars'
 ```

-The following `best practices` are also highly reccommended:
+The following `best practices` are also highly recommended:

  - Terraform Workspaces: Take advantage of `workspaces` in to support multiple stages / environments by running the following before getting started